Pyo25/teamleader-ruby/README.md

 A ruby wrapper around Teamleader.eu API v1.

+**Please note that this gem is linked to the [deprecated Teamleader API](https://apidocs.teamleader.be/).
+Teamleader recommends to use the [new Teamleader API](https://developer.teamleader.eu/).**

-**Some endpoints are still missing.
-Don't hesitate to open an issue or a PR if you need one of them.**
+Some endpoints are still missing.
+Don't hesitate to open an issue or a PR if you need one of them.

 ## Installation